 Many car accident cases settle outside the courtroom.
 However, without an attorney, you will likely be unaware of the damages owed to you, which may result in an unfair settlement.
 Insurance companies are always looking to settle quickly, leading to low settlement offers.

 Your attorney will calculate your damages to help ensure you get the compensation you truly deserve.
-If your case does not settle and ends up in the courtroom, an experienced attorney will gladly accept the challenge.
+If your case does not settle and ends up in the courtroom, an experienced Florida auto accident attorney will gladly accept the challenge.

 Car accidents often leave victims stressed, frustrated, and injured.
 Having a qualified car accident attorney working on your case allows you to focus on your recovery, knowing your case is in the best hands.